dassystem/pixelit-server/readme.md

 ### How to create and define apps?

-To create and define apps for pixelit and pixelit server you should use functions from pixelit.py
+To create and define apps for pixelit and pixelit server you should use functions from pixelit.py.

 What is important here?
-* When sending an app via `pixelit.sendApp()` it not only shows bitmap and text message, but also saves the length of the message via `pixelit.writeCharsToFile()`
+* When sending an app via `pixelit.sendApp()` it not only shows bitmap and text message, but also calculates the length of the message via `pixelit.calculateDisplayDuration()`.
-* pixelit-server can read these chars to calculate the display duration for each show message via `calculateDisplayDuration()`.
-For every call of `pixelit.sendApp()` the amount of characters are saved into a local cache file called `.chars.cache`.
-  * If a message is shorter than the configured `minSecondsPerApp` in `config.py`, then it waits for exactly this duration
+* If a message is shorter than the configured `minSecondsPerApp` in `config.py`, then it waits for exactly this duration.
 * If a massage is longer than the configured duration, it calculates the time depending on the length of the message.
 * If you call an script in your `./active-apps` directory but do not want anything to show, use `pixelit.skipApp()` to signalize skipping the char check and proceeding with the next app.
 This can be used to skip an app.

+# Debugging

 * When your message is interrupted by the internal clock display consider setting a higher value in your Pixelit web UI for clock auto fallback time